fatih/subvim/README.md

     git clone https://github.com/fatih/vim-awesome.git
     cd vim-awesome
     make

 This will create a symlink from these folder to `~/.vim`, `~/.vimrc` and `~/.ctags`.
 Thus you can put this folder in your favorite place, move it around without any problems.
+For **go to symbol** feature you need `ctags`.
+If you don't have it just install it via:

+    brew install ctags-exuberant

 And finally you can always update it easily with:

     cd vim-awesome
     git pull origin master